infinity0/idsec/01-id-and-validity.rst

 .. [#M4] There are some issue with this, which we'll talk about in the later sections.
 TODO
 .. [#M5] Authentic means that it is absolutely certain the information came from the target as intended, and was not altered during transit.
 Unforgeable means that it is absolutely certain that the target could not construct a fake proof.
 "Absolute" might be interpreted a little more loosely in the real world, but even in low security settings this must never include "trust in a third party", because that lowers it much too severely.
 Instead, third parties ought to be properly modelled by the theory of the security model.
 .. [#M6] Certain tools structure this process differently, but the outcome is the same.
 For example, `caff`, a verifier tool for PGP, signs the key (with the verified fingerprint, *C*) unconditionally, then encrypts the signed key to the identifier - so that only someone who really controls the identifier can obtain the signature and make use of it, thereby *implicitly* achieving *P*.

-.. [#F1] The unfortunately-named "UID" is actually a name; "u" stands for "user" not "unique".
+.. [#M7] Verification without being able to record it to inform your software, is useless for the software.

-.. [#F2] So already we see a flaw of the PGP model - it does not let users represent "verified as invalid".
+.. [#F1] So already we see a flaw of the PGP model - it does not let users represent "verified as invalid".
 But this is fixable on the implementation/UI side.
-.. [#F3] We see another flaw of the PGP model.
-The key material, the name, and email address, are semantically distinct identifiers on different mediums.
-PGP combines the name and address into a single UID.
-But I could lie about one and not the other - then the correct thing would be to verify as INVALID.
-But many people get confused by this, and only verify my name during a physical meeting, but don't verify that I also control the email address. (`caff` does do this.)
-.. [#F4] Another issue is that PGP software implicitly conflates the UID identifier with the identity itself - most verification UX only mentions "the key validity" and not "the UID validity".
-The sharp reader might notice that we do this ourselves in the initial definition of identity - we didn't want to be too pedantic at the start.
-But, more precisely, the validity explanation should read - In PGP, [validity] would be if the key and its email addresses are actually controlled by a person with the claimed name, and this name is acceptably real, for some definition of "real".
+.. [#F2] The unfortunately-named "UID" is actually a name; "u" stands for "user" not "unique".
+.. [#F3] For example, even if you verified the validity of a web social network profile, your friend might be lying that they own `john@whitehouse.gov` - you would need to verify this latter fact separately.
+.. [#F4] Verifying an email address is much more unreliable than verifying control of a key - they could control the key but not the email address, but be able to subvert the email system to send/receive messages to/from that address, even with messages signed/encrypted with their key.
+Verifying a name might also be problematic if you don't know the person - sometimes people ask for government-issued ID, but this is quite easily forgeable, especially to layman who don't know the anti-forgery characteristics a real ID should have.
+(It is also inappropriate for someone that wants to be known via a pseudonym.)

 .. [#O1] People that say "SSH/OTR succeeded where PGP failed" don't understand the problem - we want to get as close to full verification as possible.
 Both SSH/OTR and PGP can be improved in this area, the difference is that the PGP model is *capable* of being improved, whereas SSH/OTR has no identity management primitives whatsoever.
 .. [#O2] HTTPS and anything that uses X509 is only partially secure because you assume trust in the root CAs.